abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 | **Antisymmetry** | X | X | - |
 | **Totality** | X | - | - |

+The result is a structure called a *preorder*:

+>An preorder is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity and transitivity.
+{: .definition}

-The result is a structure called a *preorder* which is not exactly an order in the everyday sense --- it can have arrows coming from any point to any other: if a partial order can be used to model who is better than who at soccer, then a preorder can be used to model who has beaten who, either directly (by playing him) or indirectly.
+Preorder is not exactly an order in the everyday sense --- it can have arrows coming from any point to any other: if a partial order can be used to model who is better than who at soccer, then a preorder can be used to model who has beaten who, either directly (by playing him) or indirectly.

 ![preorder](../04_order/preorder.svg)

-Preorders have just one law --- *transitivity* $a ≤ b \land b ≤ c \to a ≤ c$ (two, if we count *reflexivity*).
+Preorders have just one law --- *transitivity* $a ≤ b \land b ≤ c \to a ≤ c$ (well, two, if we count *reflexivity*).
 The part about the indirect wins is a result of this law.
 Due to it, all indirect wins (ones that are wins not against the player directly, but against someone who had beat them) are added as a direct result of its application, as seen here (we show indirect wins in lighter tone).

 ![preorder in sport](../04_order/preorder_sports.svg)